 - Protection of Wilderness Areas

-The labeling and protection of wilderness is a largely American concept.
-Our 19th century writers and poets like Aldo Leopold, Henry David Thoreau, John Muir, William Cullen Bryant, Ralph Waldo Emerson, among others, expressed a love for nature and spending time alone in wilderness.
+The labeling and protection of Wilderness is a largely American concept.
+Our 19th century writers and poets like Aldo Leopold, Henry David Thoreau, John Muir, William Cullen Bryant, Ralph Waldo Emerson, among others, expressed a love for nature and spending time alone in Wilderness.
 This Natural Renaissance ignited a curiosity in the outdoors among many Americans of the time.
-Today, only 5% of America can be labeled as wilderness.
-Lucky for us, we have 1,000’s of acres in our backyard!
-Nevada’s wilderness and areas protected as wilderness provide pristine habitats that remain largely untouched by human influence.
+Today, only 5% of America can be labeled as Wilderness.
+Lucky for us, we have millions of acres in our backyard.
+The Desert Refuge has over 1.2 million acres of proposed wilderness alone!
 Unfortunately, these areas are some of the few left on the entire planet!

 2. Preserving Desert Bighorn Habitat

 There is a reason we started the hash #DONTBOMBTHEBIGHORN when the Air Force released its land withdrawal LEIS.
 The Desert Refuge was first protected in 1936 to provide habitat for bighorn sheep.
 In 1973, Nevada designated the desert bighorn sheep as the official state animal.
-More than 500 desert bighorn call the area home, with many of them retreating high into the rugged terrain of the Sheep Range.
+More than 800 desert bighorn call the area home, with many of them retreating high into the rugged terrain of the Sheep Range.
 Many field researchers have been monitoring the population of bighorn sheep in Nevada due to their decline in recent years.
-It is believed that the Desert Refuge is home to the largest concentration of bighorn sheep!
+It is believed that the Desert National Wildlife Refuge is home to one of the largest concentrations of bighorn sheep!
 It would be a shame if hikers, photographers, or researchers lose access to these majestic creatures.

 3. Half of the Desert National Wildlife Refuge is Already Inaccessible

-During World War II, shortly after the Desert Refuge was dedicated, 846,000 acres were given to the War Department to be used as an aerial bombing and gunnery range.
+During World War II, shortly after the Desert National Wildlife Refuge was dedicated, 846,000 acres were given to the War Department to be used as an aerial bombing and gunnery range.
 Over the years, more swaths of land were acquired for military use.
 For full details, check out the Desert Refuge timeline on our site.
 While we fully support our nation’s troops, we also understand that wildlife can not see these imaginary lines called borders we create.
-The Desert Refuge was initially created to protect wildlife not scare them with artillery shells and bombing exercises.
+Larger animals may become entangled in fencing, which may lead to death.
+The Desert Refuge was initially created to protect wildlife not to entrap them iin hundreds of miles of fencing or scare them with artillery shells and bombing exercises.
 Do we really need 300,000 more acres of destroyed wildlife habitat?
+No, we do not!